wanwanbeen/maskrcnn_nuclei/README.md

 #### Step 2:

 (Skip if you do not need mosaic)
-* Some small training images may come from the same large image;
+* Some small training images (e.g. in [Kaggle DSB18](https://www.kaggle.com/c/data-science-bowl-2018)) may come from the same large image;
 * Run nuclei_mosaic.py to recover the original image - this is useful for data augmentation.

 ```